ksator/junos-automation-with-ansible/README.md

 #Ansible librairies to interact with junos
-There are two Ansible librairies to interact with Junos.
+There are two Ansible librairies to interact with Junos
 - An Ansible library for Junos built by Juniper.
 - An Ansible library for Junos built by Ansible.